brettmadrid/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+  describe is usually used to set up function scope for a series of tests (it()) that fall into the same category or endpoint.  it() globals are used for the actual testing logic and there can be many it() functions nested underneath a describe()

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+  Test driven development is predicated on utilizing testing to drive development.
+Initially the tests are written first, with a design for them to fail initially.
+Then, in order to get the test to pass, the logic the test is written to test for is written to make the test pass.
+This is a good approach in that it forces good coding and logic and makes the developer think from a testing standpoint which reduces bugs and regressions.

 1. Mention three types of automated tests.

+  Unit testing, integration testing, end-to-end testing.

 ## Project Set Up